christophercheng/Crushmaven/README.md

 Note, this functionality has most likely been prohibited and sealed off by Facebook in recent years.
 But it worked great when it did :-)

+---

+Code Architecture and Implementation Flaws:

+There were many.
+The entire application was built in a hurried MVP approach with the intent of being completely re-built if the business took off.
+Here is just a sampling of the problems with this site:

+1. The Jquery javascript front end code is a complete mess.
+If this were re-written in 2018, a front-end framework like React would be used.

+Note: all of the javscript functionality was written before I  understood how to program in a functional programming language and how to utilize the related features of Javascript, in particular how functions act as first class citizens.

+2. The single responsibility principle was abused all over the place.
+Functions are unnecessarily long and contain too many unrleated purposes.

+3. The CSS styling did not use any newer CSS technologies like SASS.
+It is also a complete mess with an over-abundance of !important declarations.

+Luckily, the django framework and it's separated organization of code by concern e.g. views vs models, helped organize much of the back-end code.